Estimating average causal effects from patient trajectories: Experiments

-\textbf{Results:} We generate $N=1000$ patient trajectories over $T=15$ time steps and sample $p=6$ time-varying covariates with lag $h=5$.
-At the same time, we use the same process and noise to generate counterfactual data for three setups with different treatment interventions $\bar{a}_T$ and $\bar{b}_T$.\footnote{Here $\bar{b}_T$ is fixed to the zero intervention (no treatment applied), and $\bar{a}_T$ is chosen as $(\Indicator({k \leq i\leq \ell}))_{i \in \{1,\dots,T\}}$ for $k \in \{1,3,5\}$ and $\ell \in \{10, 13, 15\}$.} For each method and setup, we calculate the absolute error between estimated and ground-truth averaged over 5 different runs with random seeds.
+\textbf{Results:} We generate a synthetic dataset with $N=1000$ patient trajectories over $T=15$ time steps and sample $p=6$ time-varying covariates.
+We then evaluate our baselines on three different setups which correspond to different treatment interventions \footnote{Here, $\bar{b}_T$ is fixed to the zero-intervention (no treatment applied), and $\bar{a}_T$ is chosen as $(\Indicator({k \leq i\leq \ell}))_{i \in \{1,\dots,T\}}$ for $k \in \{1,3,5\}$ and $\ell \in \{10, 13, 15\}$.}.
+For each method and setup, we calculate the absolute error between estimated and ground-truth averaged over 5 different runs with random seeds.
+We refer to the Appendix for details regarding the data generating process and method evaluation.

 The results are shown in Table~\ref{t:results}.
 All baselines are clearly outperformed by DeepACE on all three experiments.
 The best-performing baseline is LTMLE with the super learner.
 This is reasonable as it is the only baseline available that is both tailored for ACE estimation and makes use of machine learning.
 The linear methods (\ie, g-methods, LTMLE, and glm) are not able to capture the non-linear dependencies within the data and thus achieve an inferior performance.
-The ITE baselines use recurrent neural networks and should thus be able to learn non-linearities but, nevertheless, are inferior.
-This is attributed to the fact that they are designed for estimating individual rather than average causal effects.
+The ITE baselines (except CT) use recurrent neural networks and should thus be able to learn non-linearities but, nevertheless, are inferior.
+This is unsurprising and attributed to the fact that they are designed for estimating individual rather than average causal effects (see Section Related work).

-To compare DeepACE with iterative G-computation, we compute the estimation errors of both methods over different time lags $h \in \{1,\dots,5\}$.
-The results are shown in Fig.~\ref{fig:pltlag}, showing the effectiveness of DeepACE for long-range dependencies as common in modern EHRs.

-\textbf{Ablation study:} We also analyze DeepACE but where the targeting layer is removed (Table~\ref{t:results}).
+To compare DeepACE with iterative G-computation, we compute the estimation errors of both methods over different time lags $h \in \{1,\dots,5\}$, corresponding to level of long-range dependencies within the data (see Appendix).
+The results are shown in Fig.~\ref{fig:pltlag}, showing the effectiveness of DeepACE for long-range dependencies (common in EHRs). \textbf{Ablation study:} We also analyze DeepACE but where the targeting layer is removed (Table~\ref{t:results}).
 Both variants of DeepACE outperform the baselines.
 The variant without targeting performs well but we are careful with interpretations due to the simple nature of the synthetic data and rather relegate conclusions to real-world data as in the following.